 Our breakthrough discoveries

 Together, the research in BMP has gained remarkable insights into the mechanisms underlying membrane transport, vesicular trafficking, and nuclear export.
-In the Gilmore lab, they elucidated how asparagine linked glycosylation of proteins in mammalian cells is catalyzed by two different oligosaccharyltransferases (STT3A and STT3B complexes) that respectively mediate cotranslational glycosylation of the nascent polypeptide as it passes through the protein translocation channel, or posttranslocational glycosylation of acceptor sites that have been skipped by the STT3A complex.
 The Kobertz lab is using the membrane (glycocalyx) to visualize cellular efflux from ion channels and membrane transporters.
 The Munson lab determined the molecular architecture, protein-protein interactions and functions of several highly conserved eukaryotic proteins that regulate membrane targeting and vesicle fusion.